When I started thinking about getting into colored pencils, I didn’t give much thought to whether or not I needed a full set of colored pencils.

 Want to See How to Draw a Dog with a Limited Palette?

 Sometime ago, I wrote on the subject of drawing with a limited palette for EmptyEasel.
-In this two-part series, I demonstrated how to do a limited palette colored pencil drawing of Toy Poodle.
+In this two-part series, I demonstrated how to do a limited palette colored pencil drawing of a Toy Poodle.
 The series includes tips on using impressed lines to create details and how to correct mistakes.

 If you’re interested in learning more about drawing with a limited palette, here are the links to those articles.